CarylThom/AllVeggie/README.md

 ### Content

-* All content was written by the developer.
+* All content was written by the developer except for recipes.
+* Recipes were found at [https://www.bbcgoodfood.com/] and [https://vegsoc.org/]

 ### Media

-* Image(s) were found on
+* Image(s) were found on [https://www.freepik.com/]